 Through a FOIA request to the California Horse Racing Board, I have obtained the following details on some of that state’s kills this year.

-Honor Our Fallen, May 21, Santa Anita S
+Smile for Glory, May 14, Santa Anita S